-As mentioned earlier, it is quite cold in the ice tunnels and you will want to dress accordingly.
-We wore multiple layers including waterproof coats and pants and hiking boots.
+As mentioned earlier, it is quite cold in the ice tunnels, and you will want to dress accordingly.
+We wore multiple layers, including waterproof coats, pants, and hiking boots.

 Make sure you bring a camera to capture your expedition!
-We also recommend that you bring something to drink and snacks as the tour can sometimes be quite long as ours was.
+We also recommend bringing something to drink and snacks as the tour can sometimes be as long as ours was.

 Are there any amenities at the tunnel?

-Due to its remote location, there are very few amenities in the tunnel.
-Restrooms are available as well as medical first aid should anyone happen to ve injured on the tour.
+Due to its remote location, the tunnel has very few amenities.
+Restrooms are available, as well as medical first aid should anyone happen to be injured on the tour.

 How far is the drive from Reykjavík?

-Pro tip: If you are driving, be sure and stop at the Hraunfossar waterfall on the way back after your tour.
+Pro tip: If you are driving, be sure to stop at the Hraunfossar waterfall on the way back after your tour.
 It is one of the most beautiful waterfalls in Iceland!